 Asking questions about employee health during recruitment

-In general, an employer should not ask any job applicant about their health or whether they have a disability until they offer them a job.
+In general, an employer should not ask any job applicant about their health, medical conditions, or whether they have a disability until they offer them a job.
 This includes asking about any periods of absence in previous employment.

 There are, however, a few exceptions where it would be lawful to ask health-related questions during the early recruitment process: